Paul Dalglish: Playing career

-Dalglish, son of former Scotland international Kenny Dalglish, was born in Glasgow though spent his childhood in Liverpool where his father managed Liverpool Football Club.
-As a child, he was the team mascot for Liverpool in their famous 1989 league title decider against Arsenal at Anfield.
-He started his career as a youth player with Celtic before joining Liverpool, but made no appearances for either of his father's former clubs.
+He started his career as a youth player with Celtic before joining Liverpool.
+However he made no first team appearances for either of his father's former clubs.

-Dalglish was then signed by his father for Newcastle United, he made 14 appearances, scoring two goals against Tranmere Rovers in the League Cup and Sheffield Wednesday in the league.
+Dalglish was then signed by his father for Newcastle United, he made 14 appearances, scoring two goals: one against Tranmere Rovers in the League Cup and one against Sheffield Wednesday in the league.
 After a successful loan spell, he permanently joined Norwich City in 1999 for £300,000, but failed to establish himself in three years at the club.

-Dalglish went on to have spells with Blackpool (scoring two goals against Luton Town in the league and Barnsley in the FA Cup) and Linfield and loan periods with Scunthorpe and Wigan Athletic.
+Dalglish went on to have spells with Blackpool (scoring two goals: one against Luton Town in the league and one against Barnsley in the FA Cup) and Linfield and loan periods with Scunthorpe and Wigan Athletic.

 After this, Dalglish considered a media career, which resulted in finding himself a small part in the movie Goal and also an interview slot on Saturday-morning Sky Sports program Soccer AM, although this was short-lived due to the resurgence of his football career.

 After retiring from football for two years, Dalglish was signed by the newly appointed Livingston manager Paul Lambert and, despite struggling near the bottom of the Scottish Premier League, Dalglish impressed, scoring in a narrow 2–1 defeat to Celtic.

 Dalglish's performances attracted the attention of Hibernian manager Tony Mowbray, and despite having originally sought a contract extension with Livingston on the final day of the January 2006 transfer window, he joined the Edinburgh club for an undisclosed fee.
 His first goal for Hibs was a late winner against Kilmarnock in April, and his second and final goal for the club was against Odense in the UEFA Intertoto Cup.
-After being sidelined with injuries, Dalglish left Hibs in August 2006 to play for Major League Soccer side Houston Dynamo.
-On 5 November 2006, the Dynamo defeated the Colorado Rapids 3–1 in the Western Conference final to earn a spot in its first MLS Cup.
-Dalglish scored twice and was named Man of the Match.
-However, he struggled with injuries and was released by Dynamo in the 2007 post-season, after winning two MLS Cups.
+After being sidelined with injuries, Dalglish left Hibs in August 2006 to move to the US.